abpframework/abp/docs/en/Blob-Storing-Azure.md

 BLOB Storing Azure Provider can store BLOBs in [Azure Blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 > Read the [BLOB Storing document](Blob-Storing.md) to understand how to use the BLOB storing system.
-This document only covers how to configure containers to use a database as the storage provider.
+This document only covers how to configure containers to use a Azure blob as the storage provider.

 ## Installation